The Dangers Of DIY Injectable Treatments

 Some practitioners shared their DIY tweakment horror stories with Metro this Summer.
 Be warned, it makes for gruesome reading!

 As an injector, it’s important to build your knowledge and confidence in dealing with these types of situations.
 Harley Academy offers Preventing and Managing Dermal Filler Complications eLearning, a self-paced online course, for just this reason.

 Our expert trainers provide you with a practical grounding in minimising the risk of complications from fillers, as well as guiding you through effectively dealing with complications.
 In addition to anatomy and pathophysiological concepts, it will teach you how to identify side effects versus complications and equip you to confidently manage both critical and non-critical situations.
 We have also produced emergency protocol information to download and keep for in-clinic use.

-To find out more about the best aesthetics courses for you, schedule a call with Deneal Basi, our Head of Student Recruitment.
-Alternatively, find out more about getting #HarleyTrained by sending us an email.
+To find out more about the best aesthetics courses for you, schedule a call with our Courses team.
+Alternatively, learn more about getting #HarleyTrained by sending us an email.